Habibmaryam/Exploring-crime-trends/README.md

 North America has the highest crime rate as of 2020 till date Response rate has increased from 0 days to more than a year even while some cases are still under investigation.

+---
+# Visualization to be provided upon request